noamhoffer/academic-kickstart/content/home/research.md

 account of the necessity of the laws of nature.
 Thus, my account sheds light on the continuity of Kant’s conception of God and his appropriation of his own rationalistic metaphysics.
 {{% /expand%}}
-- [“The Relation between God and the World in the Pre-Critical Kant: was Kant a Spinozist?”, Kantian Review 21:2 (2016)] (https://www.academia.edu/14545047/The_Relation_between_God_and_the_World_in_the_Pre-Critical_Kant_was_Kant_a_Spinozist)
+- [“The Relation between God and the World in the Pre-Critical Kant: was Kant a Spinozist?” _Kantian Review_ 21:2 (2016)] (https://www.academia.edu/14545047/The_Relation_between_God_and_the_World_in_the_Pre-Critical_Kant_was_Kant_a_Spinozist)
 {{%expand "Abstract" %}}
 Andrew Chignell and Omri Boehm have recently argued that Kant’s